Falls Prevention Program

 Working Together, Staying Active, Promoting Independence, PREVENTING FALLS

-The Holmes County Falls Prevention Program is funded by a grant through the Ohio Dept. of Health and the Centers for Disease Control and Prevention with a mission to work towards preventing falls among older Ohioans living in Holmes County.
+The Holmes County Falls Prevention Program is funded through a grant given by by the Ohio Dept. of Health and the Centers for Disease Control and Prevention with a mission to work towards preventing falls among older Ohioans living in Holmes County.
 Our vision is that older adults will have fewer falls and fall related injuries maximizing their independence and quality of life.

 Check to see if you are at risk for falling by completing the online Falls Free CheckUp from the National Council on Aging, then contact Kerry if you have questions that have developed because of the Falls Free CheckUp.
 (Chequeo Contra Caídas)